Sachdevan1/Tableau_Project_1/README.md

 # Tableau_Project_1
 NBA Player's Analysis
 Select a player for analysis to begin, according to a live dashboard.
-1. Performed an analysis to determine which teams and players have played for.
+1. Performed an analysis to determine which teams the players have played for.
 2. Performed an analysis to determine their scores.
 3, Evaluated players' successful and unsuccessful goal attempts.
 4. An examination of a player's life-time game